BEST Vegan Double Chocolate Chip Cookies (Gluten Free)

 - Use a kitchen scale to weigh your ingredients!
 If you noticed in the sections above, I included a new graphic of what happens when you over-scoop your flour.
 The cookies will be way too dough-y and won’t spread in the slightest.
 This happens when you don’t measure your ingredients properly- actually quite a common thing!
 The only way to really ensure these will come out as intended is if you use a kitchen scale.
 If you don’t have one, you can use measuring cups (select the “US” measurements on the recipe card below!), but please be sure to spoon & level your flour!

-- Use all natural cocoa powder.
-While cacao powder adds many nutrients to these vegan double chocolate chip cookies, and Dutch-processed cocoa is often thought of as the preferred cocoa powder for baking, I recommend all-natural cocoa powder.
+- Use all natural cocoa powder or dutch-process cocoa powder.
+While cacao powder adds many nutrients to these vegan double chocolate chip cookies, and Dutch-processed cocoa is often thought of as the preferred cocoa powder for baking.
+I recommend either Dutch-process or even all-natural cocoa powder.
 The reason being is that all-natural cocoa powder has a richer taste than Dutch-processed (similar to cacao powder), but it also has a higher acidity content than cacao powder, helping to give these cookies a bit more puffiness.
 This also tends to yield a softer, melt-in-your-mouth texture!

 - Use a large cookie scoop for extra large cookies!
 I used a 3 tbsp cookie scoop to make about 9 cookies.
 They’re perfect for vegan ice cream sandwiches then!

-- Make sure you’re using a light colored baking sheet.
+- Make sure you’re using a dark colored baking sheet.
 Did you know that the type of baking sheet you use for cookies actually yields different cookies?
-A darker baking sheet will prevent cookies from spreading (great if you’re making a lace cookie!) and a lighter one will help them spread more (perfect for chocolate chip cookies or these double chocolate ones!).
+A darker baking sheet will prevent cookies from spreading too much (great if you’re making a lace cookie!).
+A lighter one will help them spread more (perfect for chocolate chip cookies!).
 I also use parchment paper on top, but you can use a silicone mat if you have it!

 The perfect vegan cookies for a cookie exchange